 Confidence Grade General Meaning

 А Highly Reliable

 Data based on sound records, procedure, investigations and analysis that is properly documented and recognised as the best method of assessment.

 В Reliable

 Data based on sound records, procedures, investigations, and analysis which is properly documented but has minor shortcomings' for example the data is old, some documentation is missing and reliance is placed on unconfirmed reports or some extrapolation.

 С Uncertain

 Data based on sound records, procedures, investigations and analysis which is incomplete or unsupported, or extrapolation from a limited sample for which grade A or B data is available

 D Very Uncertain

-Data based on unconfirmed verbal reports and/or cursory inspection and analysis
+Data based on unconfirmed verbal reports and/or cursory inspection and analysis.
+Data may not be fully complete and most data is estimated.
+Accuracy within 40%.

-E Unknown - None or very little data held
+Е Unknown - None or very little data held